ccoutant/dwarf-locations/005-locations-on-stack.md

 with:

+> The value `V` on top of the stack is popped, and
-> A location is pushed on the stack for an implicit storage
+> a location is pushed on the stack for an implicit storage
-> bank containing the value represented using the encoding and byte order of
+> bank containing the value `V`, represented using the encoding and byte order of
-> the value's type and with an offset of 0.
+> the value's type.
+The location has an offset of 0.

 For `DW_OP_implicit_pointer`, add at the end of the 3rd paragraph: